-Under the OCSLA, there is an 18.75 percent royalty rate on the value of OCS production, meaning that the federal government would expect to receive from \$32.8 billion to \$181.9 billion in total royalty revenues for the Atlantic resource base over a 30 year period - with a mean of \$96.3 billion, assuming that all resources were actually produced.
+Under the OCSLA, there is an 18.75% royalty rate on the value of OCS production, meaning that the federal government would expect to receive from \$32.8 billion to \$181.9 billion in total royalty revenues for the Atlantic resource base over a 30 year period - with a mean of \$96.3 billion, assuming that all resources were actually produced.

-Historically, companies have paid bonus bids during a lease sale.
-For example, last year companies paid more than \$10 billion in bonus bids for oil and natural gas leases.
-If we assume that the bonus bids will equal approximately 10 percent of the royalty revenues, then the federal government would expect to receive an additional \$3.28 billion to \$18.19 billion (with a mean of \$9.63) for the Atlantic resources base over a 30 year period.
+Historically, companies have paid bonus bids during a lease sale - for example, companies paid over \$10 billion in bonus bids for oil and natural gas leases in 2008.
+If we assume that the bonus bids will equal approximately 10% of the royalty revenues, then the federal government would expect to receive an additional \$3.28 billion to \$18.19 billion (with a mean of \$9.63) for the Atlantic resources base over a 30 year period.

-Based on current MMS maps, federally governed waters offshore of North Carolina contain approximately 23 percent of the total Atlantic resources base, providing the following values for the resources in NC waters:
+Based on current DOI maps, federally governed waters offshore of Virginia contain approximately 10% of the total Atlantic resources base, providing a value of the resources in VA waters of: